geozelot/intree/README.md

 ## Behaviour:

-* INTree will build the tree once (**static; no updates after creation**)!
+* INTree will build the tree once (**static; no updates after creation**)
-* INTree returns indices to the initial `[]Bounds`!
+* INTree returns indices to the initial `[]Bounds`
-* INTree does currently not handle duplicate ranges correctly!
+* INTree does currently not handle duplicate ranges correctly
+* INTree currently supports finding all bounds for a simple float value

 ## Usage:

-Currently the only supported query is to find all bounds for a simple value.

 ### Import
 ```